Hielscher Ultrasonics

 • Below, important terms of sonication such as sonotrode, amplitude etc. and their effects on culinary applications are explained.

-• This guide below attempts to explain the use of the ultrasonic homogeniser in a less scientific and more culinary related way.
+• This guide below attempts to explain the use of the ultrasonic homogenizer in a less scientific and more culinary related way.

 Ultrasound Waves and their Application to Food

-The ultrasonic homogeniser as a technique has been around for many years in various forms, but is only just finding its way into smaller scale culinary applications.
-The homogeniser contains some sophisticated electronics which can convert and control electrical power into high frequency vibrations of the metal tip or sonotrode.
+The ultrasonic homogenizer as a technique has been around for many years in various forms, but is only just finding its way into smaller scale culinary applications.
+The homogenizer contains some sophisticated electronics which can convert and control electrical power into high frequency vibrations of the metal tip or sonotrode.

 As the sonotrode moves up and down while immersed in a liquid, it creates areas of high and low pressure within the liquid around the sonotrode this in turn creates a phenomenon known as cavitation.
 We see in the kitchen that lowering pressure (such as in a chamber sealer) causes liquids to boil at lower temperatures and raising the pressure (such as a pressure cooker) causes liquids to boil at a higher temperature.